phtdacosta/morris-robot-project/README.md

 ![image](res/servoblock5.jpg)

 ## Putting all togheter
-That is a straightforward phase, screw everything up and make sure that the initial position of the servo horns are approximately in the 90th motor degree of freedom, if not, unscrew and screw again until all the connections stay around the 90 degrees.
-That action will avoid awnkward movements after.
+That is a straightforward phase, screw everything up and make sure that the initial position of the servo horns are approximately in the 90th motor degree of freedom and if not, unscrew and screw again until all the connections stay around the 90 degrees.
+That action will avoid awnkward and unexpected movements at the end, when the robot is turned on to walk.

 ![image](res/splitparts.jpg)
 ![image](res/standup.jpg)